 - Print of the poster in the chosen size (10, 12, 14, 16 or 18 inches)

 - Shipment of the printed poster for you to frame and hang it

 The production and shipping process takes approximately 3 days.
 The time of your receipt of the printed poster depends on where you live.

-NOTE: Original does not include watermark.
+NOTE: Original mailed to buyer does not include watermark.

 Meaning of a Yantra

 Yantras are usually associated with a particular deity and are used for specific benefits, such as meditation; protection from harmful influences; development of particular powers; attraction of wealth or success, etc. They are often used in daily ritual worship at home or in temples, and sometimes worn as a talisman.